lurovi/gp-sr-ablation/README.md

 Repository for executing PySR-based tree-GP-like optimization on some benchmark datasets, plus several standard sklear-based ML models.

-# Apptainer Container for GP-GOMEA and genetic-programming-sr
+# Apptainer Container for GP-GOMEA and gp-sr-ablation

-This repository provides a fully self-contained [Apptainer](https://apptainer.org) container for running [GP-GOMEA](https://github.com/lurovi/GP-GOMEA) and [genetic-programming-sr](https://github.com/lurovi/genetic-programming-sr) without Conda.
+This repository provides a fully self-contained [Apptainer](https://apptainer.org) container for running [GP-GOMEA](https://github.com/lurovi/GP-GOMEA) and [gp-sr-ablation](https://github.com/lurovi/gp-sr-ablation) without Conda.
 It uses a minimal Ubuntu 20.04 base with specific compiler and Python library versions installed via `apt` and `pip`.

 ## 🔧 Container Features